Benchmarking Differentially Private Tabular Data Synthesis: Experimental Results

 \textbf{Utility \& Efficiency Trade-off.} We present the relationship between utility and efficiency on different algorithms in \cref{fig: trade}.
-Although \aim and \privmrf exhibit excellent utility performance, they require more execution time, representing a trade-off in utility. \privmrf is slightly more efficient than \aim because it involves initialized marginal selection, which reduces the number of selection rounds and accelerates the algorithm.
-Additionally, all machine learning-based methods, despite having lower generation utility, demonstrate high efficiency, partly due to the use of GPUs in the model-fitting steps.
+Although \aim and \privmrf exhibit excellent utility performance, they require more execution time, representing a trade-off in utility. \privmrf is slightly more efficient than \aim because it involves an initialization step, reducing the number of selection rounds.
+Additionally, all deep learning-based methods, despite having lower generation utility, demonstrate high efficiency.
+This is partly because some statistical methods run on CPU and also because they involve large-scale computations.

 \textbf{\ddpm has a weak performance in synthesis utility.} Among all the methods, \ddpm performs poorly in all three dimensions, and in \cref{fig0: exp}, the visualization of the synthesis result does not match the real data distribution.
 We track the training loss with DP-SGD and compare it with the loss without DP-SGD.
 In \cref{fig1:sub1}, we can observe that the loss under DP-SGD does not converge well when training.
 This raises our suspicion of DP-SGD's efficiency.
 However, the diffusion model still demonstrates excellent performance when generating images~\cite{li2024privimage, dockhorn2023differentiallyprivatediffusionmodels} under DP-SGD.
-Therefore, we believe the failure of \ddpm is potentially caused by its unsuitability for tabular data synthesis due to tabular data's high sensitivity to exact attribute values and the relation between records (e.g., overall distribution), which is hard to achieve under DP-SGD.
+Therefore, we hypothesize that the failure of \ddpm is due to its incompatibility with tabular data under a DP-SGD framework.
+Unlike image data, which is characterized by dense and repetitive features (e.g., visual similarity among images of the same type), tabular data exhibits sparse and highly divergent characteristics (e.g., unique relationships between attributes), which present significant convergence challenges for DP-SGD.